gwlucastrig/Tinfour/README.md

 it used to do something useful.
 To that end, I welcome ideas, requests, and recommendations for analysis tools and applications that would benefit the open source and scientific communities.
 Got something to say?
-Let me know.
+You can contact me by using the GitHub menu items up above to get a gmail address for gwlucastrig.
+It's a bit round-about, but it will have to do for now.